-Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area No Year opened 1905 Private office for LSC No Year built or last updated 1979 Staff break room No Collection size 11,305 Study Room/s No 2018 circulation 39,073 Separate meeting or program space/s 1 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area No Year opened 1905 Private office for LSC No Year built or last updated 1979 Staff break room No Collection size 12,110 Study Room/s No 2021 circulation 34,861 Separate meeting or program space/s 1 Total floor space (Sq.
 Ft.)
-1,200 Program space shared or library-only Shared 2018 open hours 28 Sufficient for collection & technology No Public Internet stations 3 Significant building operational issues Yes Public catalog stations 1 Significant MCIT or accessibility issues Yes Express check station/s installed Not feasible City owned or leased Owned
+1,200 Program space shared or library-only Shared 2022 open hours 31 Sufficient for collection & technology No Public Internet stations 3 Significant building operational issues Yes Public catalog stations 1 Significant MCIT or accessibility issues Yes Express check station/s installed 2021 City owned or leased Owned

 Howard Lake Library is located on the lower level of a community building built in 1982.
 The second level of the building houses the city's community center, which is also available to the library for programming space.
 The building is not adequately handicap accessible.
 While there is handicap parking and an accessible entrance at both the library and community room levels, only a stairwell provides interior access between the two spaces.
 In addition, MCIT has recommended installation of a smoke detector.
-The City Manager consulted with the Fire Marshall, and it was determined that this was not mandatory in the building.
+The city manager consulted with the fire marshal, and it was determined that this was not mandatory in the building.

-In 2011, 2015, and 2017 the library experienced water intrusion.
+In 2011, 2015, 2017, and 2022, the library experienced water intrusion.
 The city completed major exterior structural work in 2012 to address drainage needs.
-In 2018 the library was closed for several weeks while the City conducted air quality tests following concerns by library patrons and staff.
-The City approved bids in August 2019 for additional structural work to protect against future water intrusion.
+In 2018, the library was closed for several weeks while the city conducted air quality tests following concerns by library patrons and staff.
+The city approved bids in August 2019 for additional structural work to protect against future water intrusion.

 The space is attractive but undersized.
-In late 2017 GRRL presented a space needs analysis to City staff, outlining concerns: the space is undersized for the current collection, technology, seating and staff work areas.
-The City has expressed a desire to move the library to a larger, more accessible location.
-However, no firm plans have yet been made.
-In 2013, open hours were reduced from 31 to 28 weekly open hours based on declining circulation per open hour.
+In late 2017, GRRL presented a space needs analysis to city staff, outlining concerns: the space is undersized for the current collection, technology, seating and staff work areas.
+The city has expressed a desire to move the library to a larger, more accessible location, and plans are underway.